- Metric

 The project produced two parallel outputs: a published research paper validating the deep learning approach, and a functional desktop tool that makes the same pipeline accessible without a technical background.

-I investigated whether a deep learning model could accurately predict the surface temperature profiles of pavement bricks embedded with phase change materials (PCMs)– without requiring a physical experiment each time.
-PCMs are being actively studied as a passive cooling solution to the Urban Heat Island effect in dense, high-temperature urban environments.
+I investigated whether a deep learning model could accurately predict the surface temperature profiles of pavement bricks embedded with phase change materials (PCMs), without requiring a physical experiment each time.
+PCMs are being actively studied as a passive cooling solution to the Urban Heat Island effect in dense urban environments.

 During the research, I noticed a practical gap.
 The lead researcher was an academic domain expert– his focus was on science, not the software, which made sense.
 The side effect was that once the model worked, there was no way to actually use it outside of a lab.
 More broadly, anyone working with thermal or high-dimensional datasets faced the same wall: